Home > Frequently Asked Questions

-Students registered for online distance learning courses should consult their course syllabus on Blackboard for detailed instructions.
+Students registered for online learning courses should consult their course syllabus on Blackboard for detailed instructions.

-Assignments for ELI distance learning courses not submitted online can be mailed to the ELI Distance Learning Office, 8333 Little River Turnpike, Annandale VA 22003 or can be dropped off in-person at 3922 Pender Drive, Fairfax, VA 22030.
-An assignment drop off box is available outside the entrance to the ELI Distance Learning office at 3922 Pender Drive in Fairfax for assignments dropped off after hours.
+Assignments for ELI online learning courses not submitted online can be mailed to the ELI Office, 8333 Little River Turnpike, Annandale VA 22003 or can be dropped off in-person at 3922 Pender Drive, Fairfax, VA 22030 during business hours.
 Assignments faxed to the ELI office must include a cover sheet with the course number, instructor name, and number of pages being transmitted to 703-323-3392.

 Can I drop off assignments to my instructor at their campus office?

 Refer to your course syllabus for specific instructions on how to submit assignments.
-For ELI distance learning courses, unless otherwise specified by your instructor, students should only drop off assignments at the ELI Distance Learning Office at 3922 Pender Drive, Fairfax, VA 22030 and not at the instructor's campus office.
+For ELI online learning courses, unless otherwise specified by your instructor, students should only drop off assignments at the ELI Online Learning Office at 3922 Pender Drive, Fairfax, VA 22030 and not at the instructor's campus office.

-Is distance learning just an easy way to take a course?
+Is online learning just an easy way to take a course?

-No. The content is the same, no matter how you decide to take the course, and although your professor for distance learning courses is adapting the methods for teaching at a distance, you are expected to learn the same amount of material.
-Many students have expressed surprise that the distance course is actually harder because it requires so much self-discipline.
+No. The content is the same, no matter how you decide to take the course, and although your professor for online learning courses is adapting the methods for teaching at a distance, you are expected to learn the same amount of material.
+Many students have expressed surprise that the online course is actually harder because it requires so much self-discipline.